Skip to content

 <h3>Subsection</h3>

 Text needs enough contrast against its background.
-The minimum ratios are:
+The minimum ratios:

 • 4.5:1 for normal text